Dangers Exist On Every Trail

 Newbies to hiking often misunderstand the dangers of visiting the back country until it’s too late.
 Yet what to bring hiking isn’t a difficult topic, as long as you ensure you’re prepared for all types of weather and situations.
 Take into account the duration, weather, difficulty, and distance of the hike when choosing the gear for your day hike.

-Before stepping foot on the trail, you need complete some tasks.
+Before stepping foot on the trail, you need to complete some tasks.
 First inform a reliable person where you are going and when you expect to be home.
 This is critical for situations where things go awry, they can call the authorities.
-I like to leave this person with a detailed printed trip itinerary too.
+I leave this person with a detailed printed trip itinerary too.
 Especially if I’m attempting multi-day, long distances or undertaking ambitious routes.

 Next learn your route and plan how long it will take based on your fitness level.
 Don’t attempt a solo black diamond route if you have never hiked before, this is a recipe for disaster.
 Instead, find a route that is easy to moderate and one with serviced rest stops.